officialgazette/publication-standard/README.md

 Terms --> standard
 termDB --> Terms
 ```
+*Note: The terms catalog is primarily a database of all available terms.
+However, the catalog is publication type-centric structured in order to provide a set of default publication types.

 The individual artifacts are described in the following sections.

 ### The general structure of a publication type